Program Information

 - Provide an official transcript from all previous institutions attended.
 International students must have their transcripts evaluated by a member of the National Association of Credential Evaluation Services (NACES) naces.org/members.htm

-- Posses a conferred Associate of Science or Associate of Applied Science from a regionally accredited program in one of the following:
+- Possess a conferred Associate of Science or Associate of Applied Science from a regionally accredited program in one of the following:

 - Respiratory Care with Commission on Accreditation for Respiratory Care (CoARC) accreditation and Registered Respiratory Therapist (RRT) eligible,